Adekanmi-hub/NodeLearning/README.md

 It also show how the files can be arranged for easy accessibility and understanding to other developers.
 Files were broken into MVC(Models, views and Controllers).
 There is also a separate file for the routes.

-More improvement to come as I learn and work on things have leant :)
+More improvement to come as I learn and apply :)